Davideva993/Chat-SDX/readme.md

 4)The host, knowing the joiner is present, generates a self-destruct timer and sends the initKey encrypted by the tempKey and the nonce to the server.
 5)The joiner asks for the nonce and encrypted initKey.
 Then he generates the tempKey (secretCode1, nonce and Argon) and uses it to decrypt the initKey.
 6)The joiner starts a self-destruct timer, encrypts the defKey + random nonce using the decrypted initKey and sends it to the server.
 The first currentKey is the defKey derived with this nonce and the secretCode2.
 7)The host polls every 1.5 s for the defKey encrypted by the initKey.
-When it arrives it is decrypted, the trailing 16-byte nonce is used with the secretCode2 to derivate the first currentKey, and the clean defKey is imported.
+When it arrives it is decrypted, the trailing 16-byte nonce is used with the secretCode2 to derive the first currentKey, and the clean defKey is imported.
 The self-destruct timer is cleared.
-8)The host Encrypts the hash of secretCode2 using the defKey and sends it to the server.
+8)The host encrypts the hash of secretCode2 using the defKey and sends it to the server.
-9)The joiner ask for the encrypted hash of SecretCode2, decrypts it, compares it.
-If matches, the processus is validated and the joiner timer cleared.
+9)The joiner asks for the encrypted hash of SecretCode2, decrypts it, compares it.
+If matches, the process is validated and the joiner timer cleared.
 ----the chat starts---
 -The first message is encrypted (and decrypted) with defKey derived with the nonce (step 6 or 7) and the secretCode2.
 Then:
-10)The sender encrypts message + a fresh AES + a nonce (derivationNonce) using currentDefKey and sends it.
+10)The sender encrypts message + a fresh AES key + a nonce (derivationNonce) using currentDefKey and sends it.
 Then updates cumulativeNonce (SHA-256(old||new)[0:15]) and derives the next currentDefKey = the sent AES derived with secretCode2 + cumulativeNonce.
 11)The receiver decrypts using currentDefKey, gets the AES and derivationNonce, updates cumulativeNonce exactly the same way (SHA-256(old||new)[0:15]), then derives the next currentDefKey = the received AES derived with secretCode2 + cumulativeNonce.